This post may contain affiliate links. Please see our disclosure policy.

 Watermelon (& Other Melons)

 I can never get enough fresh watermelon straight off the vine.
 Unfortunately, the season doesn’t last forever, and watermelon is tricky to preserve.
+There are a few tasty watermelon canning recipes that get the job done.

-One of my favorite recipes is rind pickles, which helps cut down on waste whenever my family is deep into our watermelon harvest.
+One of my favorite recipes is watermelon rind pickles, which helps cut down on waste whenever my family is deep into our watermelon harvest.
 I also like to can watermelon jelly, which gives me a bit of its sweet flavor year round.

 What have I missed?
 What canning recipes are do you need to stock your pantry?